cemenenkoff/claus-for-concern/README.md

   - **DC 12:** *"In one corner, a small desk sits with stacks of unfinished paperwork scattered haphazardly across its surface.
 It seems that an elf clerk once worked here to track inventory, their meticulous records now abandoned amidst the chaos."*
   - **DC 15:**
   - The party finds a **Scroll of Endless Gift Wrap**.

-      - Wondrous Item *(Common, Consumable)*
+---

+**Scroll of Endless Gift Wrap**

+*Wondrous Item, Common (Consumable)*

+**Description:**
-      - *"This ornate scroll is adorned with festive patterns of holly, snowflakes, and candy canes.
-When unfurled, it reveals an endless length of brightly colored gift wrap that shimmers with a faint magical glow.
-The perfect tool for wrapping presents."*
+- *"This ornate scroll is decorated with vibrant holiday patterns of holly, snowflakes, and candy canes.
+When unfurled, it produces an endless length of beautifully colored gift wrap that shimmers with a faint magical glow, perfect for wrapping presents of any size or shape."*

+**Properties:**
+- The scroll can produce up to **50 feet of gift wrap per day**, regenerating its magic at dawn.
+- The wrapping paper is magically adhesive, requiring no tape or string to seal and providing a perfectly snug fit.
+- Any present wrapped with this paper radiates a faint aura of warmth and holiday cheer.
+- Once the scroll has been used to wrap presents for the day, it rolls itself back up, and the ream's seam disappears.

 ---